itsaslanov/stylesheets/README.md

 # Also Bonus files :fire:
 in the stylesheet file, CSS MODERN RESET, PX TO REM FUNCTIONS and BREAKPOINTS exist. that is really dope isn't it?
 So, what are you waiting for?
 Go ahead, use it :smile:

-if you do not know none of the bonus files, check this out :point_down:! <br/>
+if you do not know none of the bonus files, check this out :point_down: <br/>

 CSS RESET https://piccalil.li/blog/a-modern-css-reset/ <br/>
 PX TO REM https://css-tricks.com/snippets/sass/px-to-em-functions/ <br/>